periinc/touchstone-sp/README.md

 2. Service Provider needs to be registered with MIT Shib IDP

+# SSO (Sinle-Sign-On)

+The application talks to MIT Shib IDP and receives a "__eduPersonPrincipalName__" as a unique logged in user that can be returned to the calling application.
+A sample response can be found under [idp-response.xml](..src/main/resources/saml/idp-response.xml).

 # Application accessible via HTTPS
 1. Obtain a CA issued certificate from MIT or generate a self-signed SSL cert.
 2. Create a keystore file with atleast one private key entry